Puget Sound Riparian Systems grants

-The Environmental Protection Agency has awarded Ecology funds through Bipartisan Infrastructure Law and Puget Sound Recovery National Program Office to develop a grant program aimed and facilitate subaward of these funds toward improving the climate resiliency of riparian systems in Puget Sound.
-The grant program is a partnership coalition between Ecology, Washington State Conservation Commission, and Bonneville Environmental Foundation to promote innovative, sustainable, reach-scale approaches to riparian management.
-Over $17 million dollars will be directed into activities and programs that increase the amount of riparian acreage protected, restored, or maintained for climate resiliency.
+The Environmental Protection Agency provided funding to us to develop a grant program designed to restore and improve riparian lands in and along Puget Sound streams and rivers.
+The program is a partnership involving Ecology, Washington State Conservation Commission, and Bonneville Environmental Foundation.
+It is designed to promote innovative and sustainable approaches for riparian management.
+Grant funding will be used for activities and programs that increase the amount of riparian acreage protected, restored, or maintained.

 Overview

-The Climate Resilient Riparian Systems program focuses on protecting and restoring riparian areas in Puget Sound that have been damaged or are struggling to support plants, animals, and waters.
-The new program will use innovative approaches to work with communities and landowners aimed at improving riparian system functions at a reach or watershed scale.
-Funding will be distributed via grants to partner organizations throughout the eligible watersheds shown below and will expire in 2030.
+Our riparian systems grant program focuses on protecting and restoring riparian areas in Puget Sound that have been damaged or are struggling to support healthy plants, animals, and waters.
+We are working with communities and landowners to improve riparian functions at a stream reach or watershed scale.
+Grants will be awarded to partner organizations throughout the eligible watersheds shown below, and will expire in 2029.

 A map of the Puget Sound showing WRIA's eligible for grant funding through the Climate Resilient Riparian Systems grant program.